faetalize/zodiac/README.md

+!!!!
+THIS PROJECT IS **STILL ACTIVE** - I AM JUST TAKING A SMALL BREAK !!!!!

 # zodiac
 A frontend built to interface with Google's Gemini Pro, built with vanilla JS.
 Get your API key here: [Google AI Suite](https://makersuite.google.com/app/apikey)